TIMBER & INK

 Resources for living and working well with AI.

-AI is new.
-It is not the first new thing people have ever had to figure out together.
-The instruments change.
+People have always gathered to figure out new things — by lamplight, by candlelight, by whatever small glow they had to work with.
+AI is no different.
+The tools change.
 The instinct — to gather, to learn, to test what we hear before we trust it — does not.

-The pieces below are written in that spirit.
+Four pieces below, written in that spirit.
 Read them in order if you're new here.
-Skip ahead to the one you need if you're not.
+Skip to the one you need if you're not.

 ✦ ✦ ✦